Foreign Exchange Disclosures (Terms and conditions of FX Dealing)

 FX Algorithmic Execution and Aggregation Disclosure

 In concluding transactions pursuant to the FX Algo Services, Deutsche Bank acts in a principal capacity and not as your agent.
 Consequently, all transactions you enter into pursuant to the FX Algo Services will be with Deutsche Bank, not the external counterparty (where applicable) from whom Deutsche Bank has sourced liquidity in the market pursuant to your order.
-Further details in relation to Deutsche Bank’s role and business practices in FX markets more generally are described in Deutsche Bank’s FX Disclosure Statement, which can be found at the following link: https://www.db.com/FXdisclosures (“FX Disclosure Statement”).
+Further details in relation to Deutsche Bank’s role and business practices in FX and PM markets more generally are described in Deutsche Bank’s Foreign Exchange Disclosure Statement, which can be found at the following link: https://www.db.com/FXdisclosures (“FX Disclosure Statement”).

 FX Algo Services